EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Orran Krieger

 ## 1. Vision and Goals Of The Project
-Our vision is to see the Path ORAM algorithm fully implemented in the FoundationDB client layer and the application layer, and to implement an API that transfers data between the two layers.
-Along the way, we will create attacks against a database to understand why sole data encryption is not enough to protect information leaking out to adversaries, and why PIR is needed for absolute security.
+Our vision is to see the Path ORAM algorithm fully implemented in a client library and a server process between the user application and the FoundationDB server.
+The entire system should be implemented such that the client exposes a simplified interface of the FoundationDB API to the user, while adversaries cannot infer much information in a compromised database.
+Along the way, we will create attacks against a database to understand why sole data encryption is not enough to protect information leaking out to adversaries, and why PIR is needed for increased security.

 ## 2. Users/Personas Of The Project
-PIR will be used by anyone who is securing their data to the utmost degree.
+PIR will be used by anyone who is willing to sacrifice some request performance in exchange for increased data security on top of encryption.
 Specifically, enterprises, government agencies, or financial institutions that want to retrieve data while protecting their proprietary queries from malicious third parties or suspicious databases.

 1. Database Administrator - Sarah
 - Role Description: Sarah is a highly skilled Database Administrator responsible for overseeing and maintaining the FoundationDB database system within her organization.
 She plays a pivotal role in ensuring data integrity, security, and performance.